thruthesky/firebase-backend/README.md

 # TODO List

+* Get ID Token from client without UID and do whatever.
+    ** After user registration, get ID Token with other information and update it on `x-users`.

+    ** For unit-test, put a setting in `x-settings` with test=true. if it is set to true, it can test with user uid instead of ID token.
+After test, it should be false and by default it is false. request will be { idToken: test, uid: user-uid }

 * Installation.
     - Web based intsallation build with `capacitor`.
     - get admin email address and put it /x-settings/admins as an array.